 Both constituents have a low solubility in water, increasing with increasing temperature.
 The solubility of calcium carbonate in pure water is about 15 mg/l but this increases in natural waters due to its reaction with dissolved carbon dioxide to form soluble calcium bicarbonate.

 The solubility of calcium sulphate is about 2.5 g/l.

 As the calcium constituents dissolve, the water becomes increasingly hard.
 This is typical of mineral waters and is not detrimental to the aquarium environment.

 Before mixing up my first batch of turtle calcium I made a 3D printed mould in the shape of a stylised turtle.
 Any mould must have plenty of draft to ensure that the set mixture will release easily.
 The print was sanded and solvent smoothed to assist with release and I applied some olive oil to as a release agent although fish oil would probably be more to Yurtle’s liking.

 An oval or hemispherical shape is desirable because it provides a relatively low surface area to volume ratio that should slow the rate at which the block dissolves in the water.

 There is considerable scope for putting other additives into the mix.
 I haven’t tried this yet but ground up dried turtle food might be a good option.

-My initial batch comprised six tablespoons of calcium carbonate and six of hydrated calcium sulphate with enough tap water to form a slurry with a consistency slightly greater than treacle (just pourable with patience).
+My initial batch comprised six tablespoons of Calcium Carbonate and six of hydrated Calcium Sulphate with enough tap water to form a slurry with a consistency of treacle (just pourable with patience).